input-output-hk/peras-design/docs/reports/tech-report-1.md

 ### Domain model

 The domain model is defined as Agda data types and implemented with Haskell code extraction in mind.
 The extractable domain model comprises entities like `Block`, `Chain`, `Vote` or `Certificate`.
+For example the Agda record type for `Block`

 ```agda
 record Block where